instill-ai/model-backend/README.md

 Once the release PR is merged to the `main` branch, the [release-please-action](https://github.com/google-github-actions/release-please-action) will tag and release a version correspondingly.

 The images are pushed to Docker Hub [repository](https://hub.docker.com/r/instill/model-backend).

+## Contributing

+Please refer to the [Contributing Guidelines](https://github.com/instill-ai/model/blob/main/.github/CONTRIBUTING.md) for more details.

 ## License